-MGMT 1999 Topics in Management 1 to 4, On Demand A lower level course in a selected area of Management.
+MGMT 1999 Topics in Management

+A lower level course in a selected area of Management.
 Not for independent study.

-MGMT 2889 Cooperative Work Experience 1 to 6 A supervised and evaluated work experience designed to supplement academic training with o
+MGMT 2889 Cooperative Work Experience

 A supervised and evaluated work experience designed to supplement academic training with on-the-job training relevant to the student's career goals.
 In the parallel plan, up to three hours of credit may be earned with part-time work during the semester or with full-time employment during the summer.
 In the alternating plan, up to six hours of credit may be earned with full-time employment during the semester.
 The course may be repeated for up to a total of six hours credit.
 Prerequisite: approval of director of Cooperative Education.